leooreina/Neighbourhood-Map/README.md

 - You can search for 30 places in Toronto, Canada.
 Besides that, you can also click in markers in the map and see the name and the adresse of venue.
-- Huge thanks for Yahya Elharony for this amazing tutorial about Foursquare API: `https://www.youtube.com/watch?v=dAhMIF0fNpo`.
+- Huge thanks to Yahya Elharony for this amazing tutorial about Foursquare API: `https://www.youtube.com/watch?v=dAhMIF0fNpo`.

 ## How to run the application: